Getting Started

 A profile defines:

-• a restic repository (flag repository)
+• a restic repository (repository flag)

-• a list of commands (like backup):
+• a list of commands (e.g., backup):

 #:schema https://creativeprojects.github.io/resticprofile/jsonschema/config-1.json